softcite/softcite_dataset_v2/Readme.md

 | publisher                | 1,111       | 1,311       |
 | URL                      |   172       |  231        |
 | programming language     |             |   71        |

+The additional software mentions were spotted in the articles with automatic and manual screening.
+They were then validated via the normal double process with reconciliation in case of disagreement.

+The refinement of the type of mentioned software and the encoding of the possible relationships between software mentions in the same paragraph have been realized with the same gold-standard annotation approach as the first version of the Softcite dataset, relying on two independent "blind" annotation by two different annotators, followed by a reconciliation by a curator in case of disagreement.

 ### Guidelines